 PRODUCT QUICK FIND

-The cycle time to apply and cure the wet insulation coating for offshore assets, particularly field joints on spoolbases and onboard S lay or J lay vessels is critical.
-To achieve the fastest and reliable cycle times, training of the OJS application crew, formulation of material properties (particularly curing time) and the design of equipment is essential.
+The cycle time to apply and cure the anti-corrosion coating for offshore assets, particularly field joints at spoolbases and onboard S lay and J lay vessels is critical.
+To achieve the fastest and reliable cycle times, training of the OJS application crew, selection of material properties (particularly curing time) and the design of equipment is essential.

 Densiflex®, Sea Sleeve®, and Deep Sea Sleeve® are registered trademarks of Offshore Joint Services, Inc.